Tumppi066/Neuro-sama-Flags/README.md

 # Installation
 1. Download a zip of the repository.
-2. Open your KSP root folder.
+2. Open your KSP root folder (Steam -> Browse local files).
 3. Drop in GameData.

 # Credit